eutampieri/PHPBiblioDB/README.md

 * Cognome (text)
 * Dati (JSON containing additional infos)

-##Caching
+## Caching
-To save time and load covers quickly, create a file named `covers.json` in the folder in wich is contained `index.php` with the following content:
+To save time and load covers quickly, create a file named `covers.json` in the folder in which is contained `index.php` with the following content:
 ```
 {}
 ```